maths/moodle-qtype_stack/api/README.md

 The `get_api_solution` and `get_api_solution_render` functions have sensible default implementations, which are only overwritten for more complex input types.
 The `render_api_data` function on the other hand is abstract, and needs to be implemented by each concrete input type individually.

-#### Escalated visibilities
+#### Escalated visibility

-To be accessible directly, the following property/method visibilities have been promoted to public:
+To be accessible directly, the following property/method visibility have been promoted to public:

 - The `search` property inside the `stack_multilang` class.
 - The `has_necessary_prt_inputs` function of the `qtype_stack_question` class.

-#### Minor changes
+#### Minor changes in STACK 4.6.0

 - Some new language keys have been added.
 - Some imports inside the `question.php` and `mathsoutputfilterbase.class.php` files have been wrapped inside an if statement, to only be performed in non api contexts.
 - A new `get_ta_render_for_input` function has been added to the `qtype_stack_question` class.